abhabongse/paxter/docs/beginner-tutorials/write-a-first-blog-entry.rst

    Link(blob=Fragments(['here']), href='https://example.com')

+Pay attention of how the ``{...}`` part of the command is parsed into the python code.
-Notice that the textual content that is surrounded by *a matching pair of curly braces* is always parsed into an instance of
+Firstly, notice that the textual content that is surrounded by *a matching pair of curly braces* are always parsed into an instance of :class:`Fragments <paxter.evaluator.data.Fragments>`, containing a list of values.
-:class:`Fragments <paxter.evaluator.data.Fragments>`,
-containing a list of values.
-Moreover, it would always be positioned as the very first argument of translated function calls.
+And secondly, it would always be positioned as the very first argument of the translated function call.
 We call this part the **main argument** of a command.

-Moreover, if we look at how the outermost ``@paragraph`` command is constructed, we would see that the content of main argument would always be *recursively parsed* into a :class:`Fragments <paxter.evaluator.data.Fragments>` instance with nested values.
+Moreover, if we look at how the outermost ``@paragraph{...}`` command is constructed, we would see that the content of main argument would always be *recursively parsed* into a :class:`Fragments <paxter.evaluator.data.Fragments>` instance with nested values.
-Hence, the above particular ``@paragraph`` command is in fact roughly parsed into an equivalent python code as follows.
+Hence, the ``@paragraph`` command from above is in fact roughly parsed into an equivalent python code as follows.

 .. code-block:: python